tilakjain619/Weather-Application/README.md

 ## Quick Introduction

 This open-source Weather Application is built for Hacktoberfest 2025!
 It fetches and displays real-time weather data using the OpenWeatherMap API, offering users live updates and forecasts for cities around the world.
-The web app features a responsive, user-friendly interface and demonstrates effective API integration, and .
+The web app features a responsive, user-friendly interface and demonstrates effective API integration, and community-driven collaboration.

 Whether you're a beginner or a seasoned contributor, this project welcomes pull requests for UI improvements, API enhancements, and additional weather features. 🌍💻